 It’s not just service users that are getting older.
 Healthcare professionals are also aging, and there isn’t enough young talent coming in to replace them.
 One-third of the nursing workforce is expected to retire in the next 10 to 15 years, but nursing schools are turning away qualified applicants due to a lack of facilities.
 All this adds up to a desperate skills shortage that is only going to get worse in the coming years.

 The first challenge that anyone thinking of going into healthcare faces is to get qualified.
 With medical schools massively oversubscribed, one solution is to take a nursing PhD online with Wilkes University.
-Another advantage of this is that it can be taken while you’re also working full-time, so you don’t need to leave your present position until you’re ready to do so.
+Because hospitals and clinics are badly in need of qualified healthcare personnel, another advantage of this is that it can be taken while you’re also working full-time, so you don’t need to leave your present position until you’re ready to do so.

 Medical institutions are now so urgently in need of qualified staff that they’re offering a wide range of attractive perks and incentives, including signing bonuses, generous benefits and insurance plans.
 Long hours and the risk of burnout are putting off many talented young people from entering the profession, and so employers realize that they have to be more than competitive with other sectors.
 Nursing and healthcare generally may be a vocation and its own reward for the right kind of person, but the material rewards need to be commensurate with the demands.

 Do your research carefully.
 Find out which job roles there are the most demand for, what the average salary is, and the prospects for growth.
 Some of the most important positions include physician or physician’s assistant, registered nursing practitioner, and dentist.

 Assess your current skills, qualifications and experience.
 How are they transferable to healthcare?
 What other qualifications and work experience will you need to get into the sector?
 Tailor your resumé to the healthcare industry, and seek out existing healthcare professionals for inside information on jobs and employers in your area.